 When our clients require information to improve their bids, The Bid Lab is able to provide the extensive research support they need.
 When this information is publicly available, but not immediately accessible, The Bid Lab helps our clients navigate the Freedom of Information Act (FOIA) request process.
 It’s worth noting that FOIAs should be used only as a last resort for requesting information, as many government agencies will readily provide this information utilizing a less formalized process.

 The Freedom of Information Act (FOIA) provides the public the right to request access to records from any federal agency.
 Federal agencies are required to disclose any information requested under the FOIA unless it falls under one (1) of nine (9) exemptions which protect interests such as personal privacy, national security and law enforcement.

 Many of the exemptions may not be relevant for your industry, but the full list includes:

 Every FOIA request must be made in writing to the specific agency’s FOIA Office.
 Although, most federal agencies now accept FOIA requests electronically, including by web form, email or fax.
 Keep in mind, each agency has their own process and requirements for making a request.
 Luckily, FOIA.gov provides an easily searchable list of agencies and requirements.

 FOIA also exists at state-level agencies.
-These laws may also be known as the Open Records Act, Open Records Law, Public Records Act, Public Records Law, Sunshine Law, Right to Know Act, Public Information Law, and so on.
-Depending on which state you are accessing information from, the process may vary, but the overall premise stays the same: to guarantee the public has access to the records of government bodies at all levels within the state.
+These laws may also be known as the Open Records Act, Open Records Law, Public Records Act, Public Records Law, Sunshine Law, Right to Know Act, Public Information Law and so on.
+Depending on which state you’re accessing information from, the process may vary, but the overall premise stays the same: to guarantee the public has access to the records of government bodies at all levels within the state.

 Filing a FOIA Request